remix-run/react-router/docs/api/components/Link.md

 ### `query`

-Object, Query parameters to add to the link.
-Access query parameters in your route handler with `this.getQuery()`.
+The query string parameters as a JavaScript object.

 ### `activeClassName`

 The className a `Link` receives when its route is active.
 Defaults to `active`.

 ### `activeStyle`

-Object, the styles to apply to the link element when its route is active.
+The styles to apply to the link element when its route is active.

 ### `onClick`